mturro/poem/open/notes_on_craft.md

 ## Notes on craft
 ```
-This barbaric lollipop against the craft
+Super-efficient lollipop machined to
-    spills into the other end of the day.
+    the end of bleached white stick,
-There is something in the orange and
+Wrapped in and out with an orange and
     glow that feels outside of natural.

-Is it a factory, a machine, an automated
+Is it the factory, {the machine}, the automatic
-    wind of overworked hair-netted thought?
+    wind of mass production that seeps itself
-Is it a cloud, a datapoint, an enumerated
+in a cloud, as a datapoint, as an enumerated
     step on a list where this happens then that?

-Is it a store, a product, an incorporated
+Is it the store, {the product}, the incorporated
-    conglomerate of chemical modification?
+    conglomerate of chemical modification born
+for the market in air conditioned focus groups
+    shielded from the heat by shopping malls?

 Somewhere in this process is the thing
     that makes us all human again.